 The passing of a loved one is never easy, but when it occurs as the result of negligence or carelessness of another, the trauma to the family left behind is immeasurable.
 A wrongful death lawsuit can be brought against a healthcare worker, a car manufacturer, a pharmaceutical company, someone who harassed or inflicted emotional trauma on a person that commits suicide, or even an employer that contracted services from an unqualified vendor that led to the passing of an employee.

-At Chappell Smith & Arden, P.A. we are committed to helping those that have lost a loved one due to the reckless or careless actions of another.
+At Chappell Smith & Arden, P.A., we are committed to helping those who have lost a loved one due to the reckless or careless actions of another.
 We will seek justice for family members by filing a wrongful death lawsuit on their behalf.
 For over 30 years, our personal injury lawyers have helped countless clients claim the compensation they deserve through successful representation and litigation.

 Wrongful Death Lawsuits in South Carolina

-Only the executor or administrator representing the deceased can file a wrongful death lawsuit.
-In the event that an executor is not named, a court-appointed administrator can be selected.
-The executor files the wrongful death claim on behalf of the surviving family members, which can include the deceased’s spouse, children, or the parents of the victim, if there is no living spouse or children.
-In the event that the deceased has no living parent, spouse, or child, the settlement would be distributed according to South Carolina heir laws.
+Only the personal representative representing the deceased’s estate can file a wrongful death lawsuit.
+Ordinarily, the personal representative will be named in the deceased’s last will and testament.
+If the deceased did not have a will, however, a personal representative can be selected by the court.
+The personal representative files the wrongful death claim on behalf of the surviving family members, which can include the deceased’s spouse, children, or the parents of the victim if there is no living spouse or children.
+If the deceased has no living parent, spouse, or child, the settlement would be distributed according to South Carolina heir laws.